-If you’re local newspaper doesn’t have any pets, pick out a radius that you’re willing to drive and check out all the local newspaper classifieds in those areas, too.
+If your local newspaper doesn’t have any pets, pick out a radius that you’re willing to drive and check out all the local newspaper classifieds in those areas, too.

 While it is technically against Facebook policies to sell animals, many people still do it and it is still easy to find animals through them.

 Always be sure to take precautions before meeting strangers and NEVER send money.

 Other than newspapers, online classifieds are a great way to find pets.
 These usually cover larger areas than local newspapers and can connect pet owners with breeders and other pet sellers.